Solomon R. Guggenheim Museum: Attendance

 When the building opened, it was popular with the general public.
 A 1960 Gallup poll found that 38 percent of visitors came for the building itself, while an additional 43 percent wanted to see both the building and the art.
 The Guggenheim did not keep precise attendance records until 1992.
-Before its 1990s renovation, the museum had an estimated 600,000 annual visitors.
-This increased to between 900,000 and 1 million annual visitors by the early 2000s.
-The museum had 960,000 annual visitors before the September 11 attacks, but attendance decreased below that level for several years after the attacks.
-In 2013, nearly 1.2 million people visited the museum, and its James Turrell exhibition was the most popular in New York City in terms of daily attendance.
-As a result of the COVID-19 pandemic, the Guggenheim had 154,000 visitors in 2020, an 88 percent decrease from the preceding year.
+Before its 1990s renovation, it had an estimated 600,000 annual visitors.
+This increased to between 900,000 and 1 million by the early 2000s.
+It had 960,000 annual visitors before the September 11 attacks, but attendance decreased after the attacks; it recovered several years later.
+In 2013, nearly 1.2 million people visited the museum, and its James Turrell exhibition was the most popular in New York City in daily attendance.
+Due to the COVID-19 pandemic, the Guggenheim had only 154,000 visitors in 2020, an 88 percent decrease from the preceding year.
+In 2023, the museum had 861,000 visitors, compared with 1.2 million in 2019 (before the COVID-19 pandemic).

-According to museum officials, various surveys over the years indicated that the majority of guests came because of the building's architecture, rather than for its artwork.
-The New York Times reported in 2001 that nearly 70 percent of visitors were tourists and that half of all guests were foreigners.
-By contrast, the Times reported in 2010 that between 55 and 65 percent of visitors were from the New York metropolitan area.
-According to a 2018 study, 73 percent of the museum's visitors were white, while 8 percent were black.
+According to museum officials, surveys over the years have indicated that most visitors came because of the building's architecture rather than its artwork.
+In 2001, The New York Times reported that nearly 70 percent were tourists and that half were foreigners.
+In 2010, the Times reported that 55–65 percent of visitors were from the New York metropolitan area.
+According to a 2018 study, 73 percent of the museum's visitors were white and 8 percent were black.

-In 2009, a retrospective of Frank Lloyd Wright attracted 372,000 visitors in three months, becoming the museum's single most popular exhibit.
+In 2009, a Frank Lloyd Wright retrospective attracted 372,000 visitors in three months, becoming the museum's single most popular exhibit.
 This record was broken the next year by a Kandinsky exhibit.
 As of 2022, the most popular exhibition in the museum's history was a 2019 exhibition of Hilma af Klint paintings, which attracted over 600,000 visitors in six months.